drgimpfen/Docker-Archiver/README.md

 > **Note:** Port (8080) and mount paths are configured in `docker-compose.yml`, not via environment variables.

-> **Note:** The application uses fixed internal paths for archive output and job logs:
+> **Note:** The application uses fixed internal paths for archive output and logs.
+To ensure log files are persisted on the host, mount a directory to `/var/log/archiver` (e.g. `./logs:/var/log/archiver` in `docker-compose.yml`).
+The relevant internal paths are:
 > - Archives directory: `/archives` (used for storing generated archives)
-> - Job logs directory: `/var/log/archiver` (stdout/stderr from job subprocesses)
+> - Logs directory: `/var/log/archiver/` (contains the central app log at `/var/log/archiver/app.log` and job logs under `/var/log/archiver/jobs/`, e.g. `/var/log/archiver/jobs/123_myarchive.log`)

 ### Logging & Debugging 🔧

 Control application-wide logging using the `LOG_LEVEL` environment variable (recommended values: `DEBUG`, `INFO`, `WARNING`, `ERROR`).
 Setting `LOG_LEVEL=DEBUG` enables detailed diagnostic messages across components (scheduler, SSE, executor, etc.).

+File logging is always enabled and organized as follows:
+- Central app log: `/var/log/archiver/app.log` (rotated daily at midnight).
+- Job logs: `/var/log/archiver/jobs/<archive_id>_<archive_name>.log` for archive runs and `/var/log/archiver/jobs/cleanup_<job_id>.log` for cleanup runs (these contain full run output and are suitable for download/attachment).

+Rotation (daily) applies to the app and job logs; long-term retention/deletion of rotated files is handled by the application's cleanup job (configured via **Settings → Cleanup log retention days**).

 Important: a logger set to a given level will **also include messages at higher-severity levels**.
 For example: